 I Choose to Laugh

-There are days that I sit back and laugh (yes out loud) at myself, because crying would be just plain dumb.
+There are days when I look back at my writing path and laugh (yes out loud) at myself, because crying would be just plain dumb.
 Besides, I never feel better when I cry.

 My writing journey has been a path of adventure with periodic highs and plenty of opportunities to stumble.
-I’m firmly committed to persevere, and I believe that I’m able to learn everything I need to know to reach my goal.
-And yes, I believe writing is the path God has for me.
-That’s why I trip over some of the smallest pebbles on the path and blunder my way into the underbrush.
+I’m firmly committed to persevere, and I believe that I’m able to learn everything I need to know to reach my goal, but I trip over some of the smallest pebbles on the path and blunder my way into the underbrush.

-Through a few small victories I was encouraged to explore the idea of finding a literary agent.
+Several years ago, due to a series small victories, I was encouraged to explore the idea of finding a literary agent.
 I researched agents, and then I set out to learn how to fulfill their expectations.
-Developing a web site, I learned about colors and fonts, and modules.
+Developing a new web site, I learned more about colors and fonts, and modules.
 I decided on my presence and began writing content.
 Plus, I learned to optimize pictures and even made a free handout to give to newsletter subscribers.

 Hmm.
 Yes, the newsletter.
 I tried several companies before I found the one that seemed to work easiest for me.
 Now I can laugh, but at the time it was painful.